 Last week, Milan became the first nation to ban smoking within 30ft distance of other people at bus and tram stops, as well as in parks and green spaces, sporting venues, children’s play areas and even cemeteries.
 However, it’s not just Milan where the air quality is getting cleaner.
 The pandemic imposed restrictions on international and domestic travel around the world mean we’re all breathing a little bit better.
 It’s estimated that nitrogen dioxide levels dropped by as much as 10-50% across the UK during the first lockdown, with other global cities seeing similar patterns.

-But how important is air pollution levels to holidaymakers?
+But how important is air quality and air pollution levels to holidaymakers?

 It turns out, it’s pretty important, according to research by Hoo, the hotel room offer platform.
 Hoo surveyed 2,569 people on their feelings around air quality and its influence within the holiday booking process.